 - Pool size/capacity: 25,000

 It is a fact saltwater pools have a detrimental effect on mechanical components, including the heater.
-Most heater types use copper fin tube heat exchangers; however, they may be badly affected by saltwater.
-That is why, you should purchase a saltwater pool heater because it is less likely to cause issues because of its specific design.
-It uses cupro nickel heat exchanger.
+Most heater types use copper fin tube heat exchangers; however, saltwater may badly affect them.
+That is why you should purchase a saltwater pool heater because it is less likely to cause issues because of its specific design.
+It uses a cupro-nickel heat exchanger.

 The Raypak PR236AENX51 is the best saltwater pool heater.
 It has a cupronickel heat exchanger and Raypak’s ProTek shield, which protects the heat exchanger from corrosion.

 In addition to letting you customize the temperature of your pool, a digital thermostat may be linked to a remote system for even more convenience.
 For most pool owners, the initial expense of a model with a copper heat exchanger outweighs the benefits in terms of service life and durability.